USAJOBS/Help/how-to/search/filters/hiring-path.md

 tags: [search, filters, who may apply, hiring path]
 ---

-Some federal jobs are open to the general public — meaning any U.S. citizen can apply.
+Some federal jobs are open to the general public—meaning any U.S. citizen can apply.
 But, some federal jobs are only open to eligible current or former federal employees or people who may be eligible under a unique hiring path.
 You can filter your job search results to only show you jobs that meet your specific eligibility criteria.
 You can filter by one or more hiring paths.

 You can filter your job search results by hiring path to only show jobs you may be eligible for.
 You must read the **This job is open to** section of the job announcement to determine if you’re eligible to apply.
 You can also read the **Who May Apply** section, but not all job announcements have that information.